This is the multi-page printable view of this section. Click here to print.

 Network Settings

-To register resources in CAM and access resources through CAM, network settings must be done in advance.
+To register resources in CAM and access them through CAM, network configuration must be performed first.

-Please follow the guide from the tenant administrator and proceed with network settings suitable for each tenant environment, such as firewall registration and security group registration, before registering resources.
+After receiving guidance from the tenant administrator and completing network configurations appropriate for each tenant environment, such as firewall registration and security group registration, please proceed with resource registration.

 Withdrawal

-Resources that are no longer used must be deleted from the registered resource list.
-Select the resource from the resource view or resource registration list and click the “Withdraw” button to prevent further access.
+Resources that are no longer used must be removed from the registered resource list.
+After selecting from the resource view or resource registration list, click the Withdraw button to prevent further access.

 Request

-Users can request resource permissions by type of CSP resource by selecting the period and permission type.
-All permissions require approval, but when ‘Emergency’ is selected, the permission is granted simultaneously with the approval request, and a related email is sent to the approver.
+Users can select a duration and permission type to request resource permissions for each CSP resource type.
+All permissions require approval, but when ‘Emergency’ is selected, the permission is granted simultaneously with the approval request.

 Resource Information

-• Project: Select a project that the user belongs to.
+• Project: Select a project from those the user belongs to.

-• Account: Select an account registered in the selected project.
+• Account: Select the account registered in the selected project.

 • Resource Type: Select one of Compute or DB.